-So my son and I talked about him not doing class work.
+So, my son and I talked about him not doing classwork.
 He said “I like my teacher but I don’t like work” and I said “I know, it isn’t always fun especially when we don’t get a choice in the work we have to do.
 What part of the work do you like the least?” and he said “It’s too easy.
 I don’t know why it takes everyone so long and I don’t even need to think about it.”
+That was eye-opening.

 And the issues will be different for everyone.
 Some common problems, aside from being bored, could be that